astral-sh/rye/docs/guide/faq.md

 ## References to Build-Time Paths

 The prefers using standalone Python builds.
-As Python historically is not much accomodating to portable builds there are various limitations still with this approach.
+As Python historically is not much accommodating to portable builds there are various limitations still with this approach.
 One of them is that built Python distributions capture some absolute paths and other build-time configuration.
 These file paths are then often used by build tools to invoke C compilers.
 For instance you might run into a compiler